leonardoandreae/leonardoandreae.github.io/_portfolio/portfolio-3.md

 ### Approach

-The existing CHOMP-based local planner showed several shortcomings: the state space was over-parameterized with unnecessary dynamic variables, the cost function relied on mathematical workarounds, system constraints were encoded in a scalar summation format that made monitoring individual violations difficult, and the optimization relied on large matrix inversions in a gradient descent scheme.
+The existing local planner showed several shortcomings: the state space was over-parameterized with unnecessary dynamic variables, the cost function relied on mathematical workarounds, system constraints were encoded in a scalar summation format that made monitoring individual violations difficult, and the optimization relied on large matrix inversions in a gradient descent scheme.
 As a result, the optimization was computationally expensive and could only be executed at low frequencies, limiting real-time applicability.

 To address these issues, the optimization procedure was reformulated mathematically from scratch while maintaining a CHOMP-based foundation.
 The new formulation featured: